Contrast-Security-OSS/docs/content/glossary/Glossary.md

 <!--
 title: "Glossary"
 description: "Glossary of terms"
-tags: "TeamServer terms troubleshooting glossary"
+tags: "Contrast terms troubleshooting glossary"
 -->

 ## Contrast

-**Contrast** is a new security technology for finding vulnerabilities in an application.
+**Contrast** is a security technology for finding vulnerabilities in an application.
 It finds vulnerabilities by instrumenting the application and virtual machine with sensors and watching the stream of generated events for patterns that represent vulnerabilities.
-The term **Contrast** encompasses the entire suite of technologies around this product, including the agents and Contrast UI.
+The term encompasses the entire suite of technologies around this product, including the agents and Contrast UI.

 ---